-Some babies develop flat head syndrome and one of the most common of these is Plagiocephaly, which involves the flattening of one side of the head.
+Some babies develop flat head syndrome and one of the most common variations of this condition is plagiocephaly, which involves the flattening of one side of the head.
 This is as a result of pressure being applied to one area of the head during early infancy or in the womb.
 A baby’s skull has not fully developed during the first few months of life with the plates within the skull being quite soft and malleable.
 This makes the head soft and able to unintentionally change in shape in the early weeks of life.

 If untreated, there is risk of a flat head leading to further problems as a child grows.
 The potential of developing a permanent head shape deformity can cause problems that some parents may not have considered.

 A permanent head shape deformity can be problematic as it restricts a child’s ability to wear protective headwear.
-These hard hats are made to standard moulds, designed and made for average head sizes and shapes.
-A child with a flattened head will probably not be able to comfortably wear a correctly sized protective helmet will need to wear a larger sized one to compensate for the head shape.
-This will compromise the fit and compromise the safety of the headwear.
+Hard hats are made to standard moulds, designed and made for average head sizes and shapes.
+A child with a flattened head will probably not be able to comfortably wear a correctly sized protective helmet and will need to wear a larger sized one to compensate for the head shape.
+This will compromise the fit and safety of the headwear.

-The knock on effect is that a child’s ability and even their desire to take part in leisure activities, such as riding a bike, rock climbing, horse riding, or other outdoor activities will be reduced.
+The knock on effect of this is that a child’s ability, and even their desire to take part in leisure activities such as riding a bike, rock climbing, horse riding, or other outdoor activities will be reduced.
 Loss, or reduction participation in these activities, enjoyed by children as part of their education means that some children who have a flat head shape may not want or be able to safely participate.

 These issues in younger life can carry through to teen and adulthood and not being able to find well-fitting standard headwear can also cause problems in later life.
 Hard hats are a mandatory safety aspect in many areas of work, such as in the armed forces, construction, and emergency services.
 Being unable to fit into a well-fitting helmet can limit an individual’s ability to work in a significant number of job roles.

 Given our ability to correct multiple head shape deformities, we are passionate about giving your baby the ability to grow and develop in a way that their flat head syndrome won’t limit their everyday life.
-If your baby has a flat head and you are unsure what to do, call our team on 0330 100 1800, or contact us online.
+If your baby has a flat head and you are unsure what to do, call our team on 0330 100 1800, or book an appointment via our online booking form.
 We are happy to help and advise!